Upcoming Site Visits

 The ACOE’s Calendar of Upcoming site visits is updated periodically.

 ACOE's accreditation process includes the consideration of complaints and third-party comments about accredited programs.
-Policies and procedures regarding both are explained more fully in the Accreditation Manuals which are available on the Accreditation Resources page.
+Policies and procedures regarding both are explained more fully in the Policy and Procedure Manual which is available on the Accreditation Resources page.

 An individual or group desiring to file a complaint with the Accreditation Council on Optometric Education shall submit the complaint in writing, signed by the complainant, to the Director or the Chair of the Council.
 The complaint must be specific in detail and include all information the complainant wishes considered.
 Upon request and if possible, the Council may withhold or protect the identity of the complainant.